-If you would like to get involved in this movement and or learn more about this please consider becoming involved with the following departments & organizations within Loyola, the Chicagoland area, and Illinois:
+If you would like to get involved in this movement and or learn more about undocumented immigrants, please consider becoming involved with the following departments & organizations within Loyola, the Chicagoland area, and Illinois:

 - Student Diversity & Multicultural Affairs (SDMA)